kollia/selfTables/README.md

 <br />

 ## BASICs
-All script files you found also in your `examples` subdirectory with the name defined before.
+All script files can also be found in your `examples/` subdirectory with the name previously defined in square brackets, if specified.

 ### first Scripting